abernov/amqp-connection-manager-rpc/README.md

 var channelWrapper = connection.createRPCServer('RPC-QUEUE-test', doRpcJob);

 //do RPC job
-async function doRpcJob(msg) {
+async function doRpcJob(msgJson, msg) {
-    if (!msg.b) throw new Error('B is not set'); //Exceptions allowed!
+    if (!msgJson.b) throw new Error('B is not set'); //Exceptions allowed!
 Will be send to RPC client. let reply = {
-        a: msg.a ? msg.a + 1 : null
+        a: msgJson.a ? msgJson.a + 1 : null
     }
     return reply;
 }